gvwilson/thirdbit/src/fiction/madica/index.md

 "What are you *doing*?"
 Madica exclaimed.
 She let go of Ike's other wing and reached out to pull the snarkasaurus away.

 "No!" she said.
 "Wait!
-I can almost---look, it's working!"
+I can almost—look, it's working!"
 And sure enough, her fingers were slowly, slowly, tearing their way through the hot metal of the door as if it was a sheet of rubber.